Forbes list of Australia's 50 richest people 2018

 The Forbes list of Australia's 50 richest people is the annual survey of the fifty wealthiest people resident in Australia, published by Forbes Asia in January 2018.

 The net worth of the wealthiest individual, Gina Rinehart, was estimated to be US$17.40 billion.

 List of individuals

+The following is the list of Australia's 50 richest people for the year of 2018.